awsdocs/aws-snowball-developer-guide/doc_source/mailing-storage.md

 ### AWS Snowball Pickups in Australia<a name="Australia-pickup"></a>

-In Australia, if you're shipping an AWS Snowball Edge appliance back to AWS, send an email to [snowball\-pickup@amazon\.com](mailto:snowball-pickup@amazon.com) with *Snowball Edge Pickup Request* in the subject line so we can schedule the pickup for you\.
+In Australia, if you're shipping an AWS Snowball Edge device back to AWS, send an email to [snowball\-pickup@amazon\.com](mailto:snowball-pickup@amazon.com) with *Snowball Edge Pickup Request* in the subject line so we can schedule the pickup for you\.
 In the body of the email, include the following information:
-+ **Job ID** – The job ID associated with the AWS Snowball Edge appliance that you want returned to AWS\.
++ **Job ID** – The job ID associated with the AWS Snowball Edge device that you want returned to AWS\.
 + **AWS Account ID** – The ID for the AWS account that created the job\.
-+ **Postcode** – The postcode for the address where we originally shipped the AWS Snowball Edge appliance to you\.
++ **Postcode** – The postcode for the address where we originally shipped the AWS Snowball Edge device to you\.
-+ **Earliest Pickup Time** \(your local time\) – The earliest time of day that you want the AWS Snowball Edge appliance picked up\.
++ **Earliest Pickup Time** \(your local time\) – The earliest time of day that you want the AWS Snowball Edge device picked up\.
-+ **Latest Pickup Time** \(your local time\) – The latest time of day that you want the AWS Snowball Edge appliance picked up\.
++ **Latest Pickup Time** \(your local time\) – The latest time of day that you want the AWS Snowball Edge device picked up\.
 + **Email Address** – The email address that you want the pickup request confirmation sent to\.
-+ **Special Instructions** \(optional\) – Any special instructions for picking up the AWS Snowball Edge appliance\.
++ **Special Instructions** \(optional\) – Any special instructions for picking up the AWS Snowball Edge device\.

 Soon, you get a follow\-up email from UPS to the email address you specified with more information about your pending pickup, scheduled for the soonest available date\.